mahfujur1/MDE-DDA/README.md

 ## Contact
-If you have any query about our work, feel free to contact
+If you have any query about our work, feel free to contact. mahfuj092@gmail.com

-mahfuj092@gmail.com
-or describe your problem in Issues.